Amtrak & Via Rail Canada User Guide

 You'll ride a steep cog railroad, which will deposit you on the 4,270+ metre, 14,000+ foot summit of Pikes Peak.
 Needless to say, the views are fantastic.

-If travelling between late May and mid-September, Gray Line also has a simply wonderful day tour to Rocky Mountain National Park.
+If travelling between late May or early June (date depends on when winter snow cleared) until mid-September, Gray Line also has a simply wonderful day tour to Rocky Mountain National Park.
 Both tours should be booked in advance.

 The Zephyr also passes through the spa town of Glenwood Springs.

 At Glenwood Springs, the two-block long spring-fed outdoor swimming pool alone is worth a one-night stop.
 The pool stays open all year.
-See its photo on the link.
+I love this pool.

-Also within walking distance of Amtrak, you'll find a comfortable hostel in Glenwood Springs.
+Also within walking distance of Amtrak, you'll find the Glenwood Springs Hostel.

 Because this is the closest hostel to the Aspen ski area, book very early if travelling during the winter.